microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/input-output-format.md

 ## Stream

-Stream is supported in flow.
+Stream is supported in flow, you just need to return a generator type in your function.
+Reference openai doc on how to do it using plain python code: [how_to_stream_completions](https://cookbook.openai.com/examples/how_to_stream_completions).

-Reference this [sample](https://microsoft.github.io/promptflow/tutorials/stream-flex-flow.html) for details.
+Reference this flow [sample](https://microsoft.github.io/promptflow/tutorials/stream-flex-flow.html) for details.